14: Distance-Based Redundancy Analysis

 Figure 3: The same db-RDA drawn with linear constraint (lc) scores, recreating Fig. 2a of Smit et al. (2017).
 Sections are placed by the fitted thermal model rather than by their composition, so the map-like arrangement of the wa plot dissolves while the constraint arrows are unchanged.

-Comparing the two figures shows the point the note hinges on.
+Comparing the two figures shows the point behind the note.
 In the wa-score plot the sections fall into a crude map of South Africa, ordered by geographical coordinates (N-E-S-W).
-That arrangement is coincidental, though it can be logically explained, since the thermal gradient is itself strongly geographically ordered.
-The coenoclines and gradients are clearly discernible, and the west-to-east numbering of sections and the transition of one bioregion into the next are obvious.
+That arrangement is coincidental, though it can be logically explained, since the thermal gradient is itself geographically ordered.
+The coenoclines and gradients are discernible, and the west-to-east numbering of sections and the transition of one bioregion into the next are obvious.
 The map-like arrangement disappears in the lc-score plot (which is the version published as Fig. 2a in Smit et al. 2017), where the sections are spaced by the fitted thermal model rather than by their composition.
 The interpretation of how the thermal drivers structure seaweed biodiversity is the same in both.

 Reading the Ordination